 Wollumbin, otherwise known as Mount Warning, is a characteristic and recognisable mountain peak in Wollumbin National Park in the Byron Bay Hinterland.

-The Mount Warning summit trail is a challenging 9km bushwalk that brings hikers all the way to the top of the mountain, offering panoramic 360 degree views.
+The Mount Warning summit trail is a challenging 9 km bush walking track that brings hikers all the way to the top of the mountain, offering panoramic 360 degree district views.

 How to Get There

 The toilet block at the car park is the only toilet facility in the national park.
-Just something to keep in mind if you’re planning to hike to the summit of the mountain.
+Just something to keep in mind if you’re planning to hike all the way to the summit of the mountain.

 Please note that Wollumbin National Park is closed due to safety issues on the Mount Warning summit track.
 For the latest updates, check the alerts on the NSW National Parks website.